Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: Introduction and main results

 The question of optimality in the Sobolev inequality has a long history.
 Rodemich~\cite{Rodemich}, Aubin~\cite{Aubin} and Talenti~\cite{Talenti} (see also~\cite{Rosen}) proved that the Sobolev deficit is nonnegative.
-Moreover, it was shown by Lieb~\cite{Lieb}, Gidas, Ni and Nirenberg~\cite{GidasNiNirenberg} and Caffarelli, Gidas and Spruck~\cite{CaffarelliGidasSpruck} that the deficit vanishes if and only if the function $f$ is in the $(d+2)$-dimensional manifold $\mathcal M$ of the `Aubin--Talenti functions' of the form~\eqref{eq:optimizers}.
-Lions~\cite{MR834360} has shown that if the Sobolev deficit is small for some function $f$, then $f$ has to be close to the set $\mathcal M$ of Sobolev optimizers.
-The closeness is measured in the strongest possible sense, namely with respect to the norm in $\dot{\mathrm H}^1(\R^d)$.
+Moreover, it was shown by Lieb~\cite{Lieb}, Gidas, Ni and Nirenberg~\cite{GidasNiNirenberg} and Caffarelli, Gidas and Spruck~\cite{CaffarelliGidasSpruck} that the deficit vanishes if and only if the function $f$ is in the $(d+2)$-dimensional manifold~$\mathcal M$ of the `Aubin--Talenti functions' of the form~\eqref{eq:optimizers}.
+Lions~\cite{MR834360} has shown that if the Sobolev deficit is small for some function $f$, then $f$ has to be close to the set $\mathcal M$ of Sobolev optimizers, as a consequence of the concentration-compactness method (see also~\cite{MR2431434} for a textbook presentation).
+In that case, the closeness is measured in the strongest possible sense, namely with respect to the norm in $\dot{\mathrm H}^1(\R^d)$.
 The Bianchi--Egnell inequality~\eqref{eq:bianchi-egnell0} makes the qualitative result of Lions quantitative.
 In particular, it shows that the distance to the manifold vanishes at least like the square root of the Sobolev deficit.
 Such `stability' estimates have been established in other contexts as well, {\it e.g.}, for the isoperimetric inequality or for classical inequalities in real and harmonic analysis.
-In fact, stability has attracted a lot of attention in recent years and we refer to~\cite{FuscoMaggiPratelli,CianchiFuscoMaggiPratelli,FigalliMaggiPratelli,CicaleseLeonardi,ChenFrankWeth,MR3227280,CarlenFrankLieb,Christ_HY,Figallietal,Christ,MR3695890,FrankLieb2,FrankLieb,FigalliZhang,BonforteDolbeaultNazaretSimonov,Frank_2022} and the references within for a list of works in this direction.
-In several of them the strategy of Bianchi and Egnell or its generalizations play an important role.
+In fact, stability has attracted a lot of attention in recent years.
+We refer to~\cite{FigalliMaggiPratelli,Figallietal} and references therein for quantitative stability results for isoperimetric inequalities based on a generalization of the Fraenkel asymmetry and to~\cite{FuscoMaggiPratelli,CianchiFuscoMaggiPratelli} for related results for functional inequalities of Sobolev type; to~\cite{CicaleseLeonardi} for a selection principle which provides an alternative proof of these results; to~\cite{ChenFrankWeth} for stability in the fractional Sobolev inequality; to~\cite{FigalliZhang} for a sharp quantitative stability result corresponding to the embedding of $\dot{\mathrm W}^{1,p}$ into the critical $\mathrm L^q(\R^d)$ space (and references therein for earlier papers); to~\cite{MR3227280} for stability results based on the duality between Sobolev and Hardy–Littlewood–Sobolev inequalities and to~\cite{CarlenFrankLieb} for the question of the stability of the lowest eigenvalue of the Schr\"odinger operator under the constraint of a given $\mathrm L^p$ norm of the potential based on Gagliardo--Nirenberg inequalities, by a Keller duality; to~\cite{Christ_HY,Christ} for respectively sharpened Hausdorff--Young and Riesz rearrangement inequalities, with applications in~\cite{FrankLieb2,FrankLieb}; to~\cite{MR3024094} and~\cite{MR3695890,MR3989143} for an extension of the Bianchi-Egnell method to a Sobolev inequality for continuous dimensions (using weights) motivated by Gagliardo--Nirenberg inequalities, whose stability (under tail restriction) is also obtained by entropy estimates and regularizing properties of fast diffusion flows in~\cite{BonforteDolbeaultNazaretSimonov}, with constructive estimates; to~\cite{Frank_2022,arxiv.2211.13180} for related results on the unit sphere for subcritical interpolation inequalities.
+In several of these papers the strategy of Bianchi and Egnell or its generalizations play an important role.

 An interesting point about~\eqref{eq:bianchi-egnell0} and other inequalities obtained by this method is that nothing seems to be known about the value of the constant $\mathbf{\mathscr C}_{d,\rm BE}$ except for the fact that it is strictly positive and bounded from above by